dashpay/docs/wallets/dashcore/cmd-rpc.rst

   DEPRECATED.
-Returns the total amount received by addresses with <account> in transactions with specified minimum number of confirmations. getreceivedbyaddress "address" ( minconf addlocked ) Returns the total amount received by the given address in transactions with at least minconf confirmations. gettransaction "txid" ( include_watchonly )
+Returns the total amount received by addresses with <account> in transactions with specified minimum number of confirmations. getreceivedbyaddress "address" ( minconf addlocked ) Returns the total amount received by the given address in transactions with at least minconf confirmations. getspecialtxes "blockhash" ( type count skip verbosity ) Returns an array of special transactions found in the specified block gettransaction "txid" ( include_watchonly )
   Get detailed information about in-wallet transaction <txid>
 getunconfirmedbalance